Milana435/pxt-arcade/docs/advanced-stream.md

 ---

+* name: Ghost River (Part 1)
+* description: Join Richard, Vivian, Shannon, and Joey as they make a game about a steamboat going down a ghost river.
+We set up the boat controls (and a cool ripple effect), and place the ghosts along the river in this stream.
+We'll continue adding the story for the ghosts in a later one!
+* youTubeId: 8nx1tnK-aDQ
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/8nx1tnK-aDQ.jpg

+---

 * name: Creating Biomes in Falling Duck
 * description: Join Daryl, Joey, Richard, and Shannon as they continue remixing falling duck!
 This time, we added a new snow biome to the game complete with snowmen and deadly icicles.
 * youTubeId: LaMNgJ7TPl8